-- 1.101 Public infrastructure improvements are conditioned through the development review process, City ordinances and other policies adopted by the City.
-No public street improvements or utility construction shall commence prior to the City of Canby, Canby Utility or other owning agency (such as ODOT, Clackamas County, etc.) approval of the construction plans.
-Designs submitted for approval shall be stamped by a Registered Professional Engineer licensed to practice in the State of Oregon. - 1.102 Submittal requirements consist of design plans, grading plans, erosion control plans and other information as required for street or utility construction, including paving, curbs and sidewalks, sanitary sewer, water system and storm drainage.
-Other information required may include a transportation study, storm water report, and geotechnical report.
-Developers shall be responsible for preparation of plans and specifications to comply with all conditions of approval from the City of Canby, and requirements from other owning and regulatory agencies. - 1.103 Developers shall be responsible to coordinate with City staff and all utility providers prior to preparation of preliminary design drawings.
-The Developer shall be responsible for amending the design plans such that the review agencies accept the documents. - 1.104 The current revision of the APWA/ODOT Standard Specifications for Construction and Drawings for Public Works Construction are hereby adopted and incorporated as part of this document by reference except as modified herein. - 1.105 Prior to any construction activity within a public right-of-way, the Contractor shall apply for a street opening permit which must be approved by the City administrator.
-Contractors shall post a 100% performance bond or equivalent with the City of Canby for the duration of the work, which shall be released upon satisfactory completion.
-The Contractor shall be responsible for a 12-month maintenance bond equal to 5% of the construction value for 1 year after acceptance of all work in the public-right-of-way. - 1.106 These design standards are intended for standard development projects and therefore do not provide for all situations such as pump stations, bridge crossings, railroad crossings, retaining walls, bridges and similar improvements.
-Deviations to these guidelines may be allowed by the City on a case by case basis if a specific need can be demonstrated.
+- 1.101 Public infrastructure improvements are conditioned through the development review process, City of Canby ordinances, and other policies adopted by the City of Canby (City).
+No public street improvements or utility construction shall commence before the City of Canby's (City), Canby Utility's or other owning agencies (such as ODOT, Clackamas County, etc.) approval of the construction plans.
+Designs submitted for approval shall be stamped by a Registered Professional Engineer licensed to practice in the State of Oregon. - 1.102 Submittal requirements consist of design plans, grading plans, erosion control plans, and other information as required for street or utility construction, including paving, curbs and sidewalks, sanitary sewer, water system and storm drainage.
+Other information required may include a transportation study, stormwater report, and geotechnical report.
+Developers shall be responsible for the preparation of plans and specifications to comply with all conditions of approval from the City of Canby (City), and requirements from other owning and regulatory agencies. - 1.103 Developers shall be responsible to coordinate with City staff and all utility providers prior to the preparation of preliminary design drawings.
+The Developer shall be responsible for amending the design plans such that the review agencies accept the documents. - 1.104 The current revision of the American Public Works Association (APWA) and Oregon Department of Transportation (ODOT) Standard Specifications for Construction and Drawings for Public Works Construction is hereby adopted and incorporated as part of this document by reference except as modified herein. - 1.105 Before any construction activity within a Public Right-of-Way, the Contractor shall apply for a street opening permit which must be approved by the City Administrator or designee.
+Contractors shall post a 100% performance bond or equivalent with the City of Canby (City) for the duration of the work, which shall be released upon satisfactory completion.
+The Contractor shall be responsible for a 12- month maintenance bond equal to 5% of the construction value for one year after acceptance of all work in the Public-Right-of-Way. - 1.106 These design standards are intended for standard development projects and therefore do not provide for all situations such as pump stations, bridge crossings, railroad crossings, retaining walls, bridges and similar improvements.
+Deviations from these guidelines may be allowed by the City on a case by case basis if a specific need can be demonstrated.